 O'Bannon Woods State Park (formerly Wyandotte Woods State Recreation Area) lies in the central and extreme southern part of the state, bordering the Ohio River.
 It is nestled inside 26,000-acre Harrison Crawford State Forest, but is managed separately, along with Wyandotte Caves State Recreation Area.
-For more information about OBannon Woods or Wyandotte Caves, contact the park office at (812) 738-8232.
+For more information about OBannon Woods or Wyandotte Caves (now offering cave tours), contact the park office at (812) 738-8232.

 The Corydon Capitol State Historic Site is located near the park.
 Visitors can learn about early Indiana history as they tour the beautiful first state capitol building, built entirely of limestone, and old town square.